Saffron: Types

 The various saffron crocus cultivars give rise to thread types that are often regionally distributed and characteristically distinct.
 Varieties (not varieties in the botanical sense) from Spain, including the tradenames "Spanish Superior" and "Creme", are generally mellower in colour, flavour, and aroma; they are graded by government-imposed standards.
 Italian varieties are slightly more potent than Spanish.
 Greek saffron produced in the town of Krokos is PDO protected due to its particularly high-quality colour and strong flavour.
 Various "boutique" crops are available from New Zealand, France, Switzerland, England, the United States, and other countries—some of them organically grown.
-In the US, Pennsylvania Dutch saffron—known for its "earthy" notes—is marketed in small quantities.
+In the US, Pennsylvania Dutch saffron—known for its "earthy" notes—is produced in small quantities.

 Consumers may regard certain cultivars as "premium" quality.
 The "Aquila" saffron, or zafferano dell'Aquila, is defined by high safranal and crocin content, distinctive thread shape, unusually pungent aroma, and intense colour; it is grown exclusively on eight hectares in the Navelli Valley of Italy's Abruzzo region, near L'Aquila.
 It was first introduced to Italy by a Dominican friar from inquisition-era Spain.
 But the biggest saffron cultivation in Italy is in San Gavino Monreale, Sardinia, where it is grown on 40 hectares, representing 60% of Italian production; it too has unusually high crocin, picrocrocin, and safranal content.

 Another is the "Mongra" or "Lacha" saffron of Kashmir (Crocus sativus 'Cashmirianus'), which is among the most difficult for consumers to obtain.
 Repeated droughts, blights, and crop failures in Kashmir combined with an Indian export ban, contribute to its prohibitive overseas prices.
 Kashmiri saffron is recognizable by its dark maroon-purple hue, making it among the world's darkest.
 In 2020, Kashmir Valley saffron was certified with a geographical indication from the Government of India.

 World production

-Almost all saffron grows in a belt from Spain in the west to Kashmir in the east.
-Iran is responsible for around 45% of global production.
-Afghanistan and Spain are secondary producers, while the United Arab Emirates, Greece, India and Morocco are among minor producers.
+Almost all saffron grows in a belt from Spain in the west to India in the east.
+Iran is responsible for around 88% of global production.
+In 2024, Iran was the largest producer of saffron, with Afghanistan as the second largest.
+Saffron is cultivated in 26 of Afghanistan's 34 provinces, with most production concentrated in Herat.

-According to the latest statistics for saffron trade in 2019, Iran is the world’s largest producer of saffron, supplying 430 tons of the total 450 tons of saffron produced worldwide and is expected to reach 500 tons in 2020.
-India, producing only 22 tons of saffron annually, ranks second.
-Other countries producing saffron and based on their share in global saffron production include Greece (7.2 tons), Afghanistan (6 tons), Morocco (2.6 tons), Spain (2.3 tons), Italy (1 ton), China (1 ton), and Azerbaijan (0.23 ton).
+Spain is the third largest producer, while the United Arab Emirates, Greece, the Indian subcontinent and Morocco are among minor producers.